Mike Yastrzemski Player Props: Giants vs. Marlins

 Mike Yastrzemski At The Plate

-- Yastrzemski has four doubles, two home runs and two walks while batting .237.
+- Yastrzemski has four doubles, three home runs and three walks while hitting .242.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.